OWASP/www-policy/operational/events.md

 The policy recommends that in return for organizing and putting on an event, the following benefits should be applied:

-- Leaders, organizers, volunteers, speakers and trainers should have free access to the event
+- Leaders, organizers, volunteers, speakers, and trainers should have free access to the event
-- All leaders, organizers, and volunteers should be given an event t-shirt or swag to help identify them for their efforts, and especially if they are present at the event to help attendees identify Event team members who may be able to assist them
+- All leaders, organizers, and volunteers should be given an event t-shirt or swag to help identify them for their efforts, and especially if they are present at the event to help attendees identify Event team members who may be able to assist them.
-- Reasonable accomodation for parking or local transport, food and beverages, especially if their duties require them to be present on a continuous basis
+- Reasonable accommodation for parking or local transport, food, and beverages, especially if their duties require them to be present on a continuous basis
-- At the discretion of Event leaders, access to event dinners and social events is highly recommended but not required
+- At the discretion of Event leaders, access to event dinners and social events is highly recommended but not required.

 Event leaders have in the past provided “free” OWASP membership to organizers or volunteers.
 Whilst admirable, OWASP funds paying for OWASP membership is prohibited by OWASP bylaws to prevent an appearance or actuality of conflict.
 That said, Event leaders can apply for an exemption with the event application.
-If an exemption granted by the Board, a list of no more than 20 names should be provided for the exemption no later than 60 days after the end of the event.
+If an exemption is granted by the Board, a list of no more than 20 names should be provided for the exemption no later than 60 days after the end of the event.
 Per the bylaws, all such memberships do not confer voting rights and will last a single year unless an exemption is granted by the Board.

 If an exemption is granted, any Membership fees will be deducted from the gross profits of the event at the membership fee due in the event's country.

 ### Foundation and Board Benefits

 If the OWASP Foundation or Board attend the event, such as to assist with registration or holding a Board meeting, organizers shall give Foundation staff and the Board free access to the event.
-Access to event activities, such as the event dinner or social events is recommended but not required.
+Access to event activities, such as the event dinner or social events, is recommended but not required.

 ## Event lifecycle